 - information technology service providers to manage our IT systems;

-- third party suppliers, software providers and service providers such as SMSF cloud based software providers, accounting cloud based software providers, marketing and email automation software providers and feedback/survey software providers;
+- third party suppliers, software providers and service providers such as SMSF cloud based software providers, accounting cloud based software providers (including software providers who create plug-ins or add-ons to the software we use), marketing and email automation software providers and feedback/survey software providers;

 - another authorised representative of The Hood Sweeney Group if necessary;